 Healthy eating habits and tips

 Food serves a lot of purposes.
 It can be tasty, fun and culturally important, and eating with loved ones provides opportunities for bonding and togetherness.
 But food is also science.
-And kids need healthy foods, in the right amounts, to help them grow.
+And kids need healthy foods — full of the right vitamins and minerals — in the right amounts, to help them grow.

 “Food is the first type of medicine,” adds pediatric cardiologist Christina Fink, MD.
 “Kids need good nutrition to live, grow and be healthy.
 But inadequate or improper types of nutrition can lead to childhood obesity, high cholesterol, high blood pressure, prediabetes and further issues once in adulthood.”

 These tips can help you teach your kids eating habits that will equip them for a healthy future and a positive relationship with food.

 1. Set family meal times

 Kids thrive on routines, so try to eat together as a family and serve meals and snacks around the same time every day if possible.
 This way, kids are less likely to graze and overeat.
 It’s also a good time to teach them healthy eating habits and table manners.

 “Eating as a family is good for social, emotional and developmental purposes, and having meals together is an opportunity to teach kids about portions,” Dr. Fink says.
 “For example, you can show them that half our plates should be non-starchy vegetables and some fruit.”

 Limit meals to a reasonable length of time, no longer than 30 minutes.
 You can even set a timer to reinforce this expectation and help kids stay focused during meals.